HannahTech/100-Days-of-BIM-Automation/README.md

-# 100-Days-of-BIM-Automation
+# 0-to-100-of-BIM-Automation

-🏗️ 100 Days of Snowdon: AEC Automation Suite
+🏗️ 0 to 100 with Snowdon: AEC Automation Suite

-This repository tracks my 100-day journey of automating a high-complexity architectural project (Snowdon Towers) from the ground up.
+This repository tracks my journey of automating a high-complexity architectural project (Snowdon Towers) from the ground up.

 I am replacing manual modeling tasks with Python-driven systems and Revit API tools.